vyomasystems-lab/challenges-ManojRe/level1_design2/README.md

 The assert statement is used for comparing the Sequence Detector output to the expected value.

 The following error is seen:

 Bug1:
 ```
 assert dut.seq_seen.value == 1, f"Seq detector is incorrect: {dut.seq_seen.value} != 1..."
                      AssertionError: Seq detector is incorrect: 0 != 1.
-                     This Bug Ocurred Because in Verilog code, Seq_detect Select Case of SEQ_1 'if' part should be SEQ_1 itself not IDEL, Because here we consider overlapping i.e. for I/P 11011.
+                     This Bug Ocurred Because in Verilog code, Seq_detect Select Case of SEQ_1 'if' part should be SEQ_1 itself not IDLE, Because here we consider overlapping i.e. for I/P 11011.
 ```
 Bug2:
 ```
 assert dut.seq_seen.value == 1, f"Seq detector is incorrect: {dut.seq_seen.value} != 1..."
                      AssertionError: Seq detector is incorrect: 0 != 1.
-                     This Bug Ocurred Because in Verilog code, Seq detect Select Case of SEQ_101 'else' part should be SEQ_10 not IDEL, Because here we consider overlapping i.e. for I/P 101011.
+                     This Bug Ocurred Because in Verilog code, Seq detect Select Case of SEQ_101 'else' part should be SEQ_10 not IDLE, Because here we consider overlapping i.e. for I/P 101011.

 ```
 Bug3:
 ```
 assert dut.seq_seen.value == 1, f"Seq detector is incorrect: {dut.seq_seen.value} != 1..."
                      AssertionError: Seq detector is incorrect: 0 != 1.
-                     This Bug Ocurred Because in Verilog code, Seq_detect Select Case of SEQ_1011 should be SEQ_1 not IDEL, Because here we consider overlapping i.e. for I/P 10111011.
+                     This Bug Ocurred Because in Verilog code, Seq_detect Select Case of SEQ_1011 should be SEQ_1 not IDLE, Because here we consider overlapping i.e. for I/P 10111011.
 ```
 Bug4:
 ```